astropy/astropy/docs/cosmology/index.rst

 Currently, all are instances of `~astropy.cosmology.FlatLambdaCDM`.
-More details about exactly where each set of parameters come from are available in the document tag for each object:
+More details about exactly where each set of parameters come from are available in the docstring for each object:

   >>> from astropy.cosmology import WMAP7
   >>> print(WMAP7.__doc__)